Lester Belding: Coach and athletic director

 After graduating from Iowa in 1922, Belding became a coach.
 He coached at a prep school in Boulder, Colorado.
 In 1923, Belding accepted a coaching position in Clinton, Iowa, where he coached two state championship football teams.
+Belding also joined the Rock Island Independents of the National Football League (NFL), playing in a single game for the team in 1925.
 He next accepted a position at the freshman coach at the University of North Carolina.
 He later served as the high school coach at Greensboro, North Carolina for seven years.
 In 1933, Belding returned to Iowa where he was put in charge of high school athletics at Reinbeck, Iowa.
 From 1934 to 1945, he was the athletic director and head football and basketball coach at Dakota Wesleyan College in Mitchell, South Dakota.
 He finished his career serving 20 years, from 1945 to 1965, as a track and football coach and athletic director at North Central College in Naperville, Illinois. in 1963, Belding was inducted into the National Association of Intercollegiate Athletics Hall of Fame.

 Belding died of a heart attack in 1965 at age 64.
 He was posthumously inducted into the University of Iowa Athletics Hall of Fame in 1991.